-As participant of KDPW S.A., KDPW_CCP S.A., KDPW_TR, and ARM, PKO BP Securities incurs fees connected with settling and clearing transactions or operations in financial instruments and with reporting transactions:
+Being a member of KDPW S.A., KDPW_CCP S.A., KDPW_TR, and ARM, PKO BP Securities incurs fees connected with settlement and clearing transactions/operations on financial instruments and with reporting transactions:

-- 1) deposit fees: for opening a formal account, for managing an entity account, fee for safekeeping cash market instruments (in accordance with Appendix no. 1 to KDPW Rules), - 2) settlement fees (in accordance with Appendix no. 1 to KDPW Rules), - 3) fees for processing messages or instructions (in accordance with Appendix no. 1 to KDPW Rules), - 4) lending and borrowing fees (in accordance with Appendix no. 1 to KDPW Rules), - 5) special fees (in accordance with Appendix no. 1 to KDPW Rules),

-- fees for additional services (in accordance with Appendix no. 1 to KDPW Rules), - participation fees (in accordance with Appendix no. 1 to KDPW CCP Transaction Clearing Rules: Organised Trading), - 8) clearing fees (in accordance with Appendix no. 1 to KDPW CCP Transaction Clearing Rules: Organised Trading), - 9) derivatives fees (in accordance with Appendix no. 1 to KDPW CCP Transaction Clearing Rules: Organised Trading), - 10) fees for managing and administering cash paid in as contributions to the clearing fund and the relevant guarantee fund and cash paid in as margin deposits within the scope of the liquidity quarantee system for transaction clearing or within the scope of the liquidity quarantee system for negotiated lending (according to Appendix no. 1 to KDPW CCP Transaction Clearing Rules: Organised Trading), fees for additional services (in accordance with Appendix no. 1 to KDPW CCP Transaction Clearing Rules: Organised Trading), - compensation system management fee (in accordance with the Rules of Operation of the Investor Compensation Scheme KDPW), - fees for reporting transactions or positions to KDPW_TR (in accordance with Appendix no. 1 to Transaction Repository Rules), 13) - fees for maintaining information on the concluded transactions or positions in KDPW TR (in accordance with Appendix no. 1 to the Rules of Transaction Repository), - fees for participating in ARM (in accordance with the Appendix to ARM Rules), - fees for submitting notifications to ARM (in accordance with the Appendix to ARM Rules).
+- 1) deposit fees: for opening a formal account, for managing an entity account, fee for safekeeping cash market instruments (in accordance with Appendix no. 1 to KDPW Rules), - 2) settlement fees (in accordance with Appendix no. 1 to KDPW Rules), - 3) fees for processing messages or instructions (in accordance with Appendix no. 1 to KDPW Rules), - 4) lending and borrowing fees (in accordance with Appendix no. 1 to KDPW Rules), - 5) special fees (in accordance with Appendix no. 1 to KDPW Rules), - 6) fees for additional services (in accordance with Appendix no. 1 to KDPW Rules), - 7) participation fees (in accordance with Appendix no. 1 to KDPW CCP Rules of Transaction Clearing: organised trading), - 8) clearing fees (in accordance with Appendix no. 1 to KDPW CCP Rules of Transaction Clearing: organised trading), - 9) derivatives fees (in accordance with Appendix no. 1 to KDPW CCP Rules of Transaction Clearing: organised trading), - 10) fees for managing and administering cash paid in as contributions to the clearing fund and the relevant guarantee fund and cash paid in as margin deposits within the scope of the liquidity guarantee system for transaction clearing or within the scope of the liquidity guarantee system for negotiated lending (according to Appendix no. 1 to KDPW CCP Rules of Transaction Clearing: organised trading), - 11) fees for additional services (in accordance with Appendix no. 1 to KDPW CCP Rules of Transaction Clearing: organised trading), - 12) compensation system management fee (in accordance with the Rules of Operation of the Investor Compensation Scheme KDPW), - 13) fees for reporting transactions or positions to KDPW_TR (in accordance with Appendix no. 1 to the Rules of Transaction Repository), - 14) fees for maintaining information on the concluded transactions or positions in KDPW_TR (in accordance with Appendix no. 1 to the Rules of Transaction Repository), - 15) fees for participating in ARM (in accordance with the Appendix to ARM Rules), - 16) fees for submitting notifications to ARM (in accordance with the Appendix to ARM Rules).

 Main fees connected with financial instruments paid to KDPW S.A.
-KDPW S.A., KDPW_CCP S.A., KDPW_TR, and ARM:
+KDPW_CCP S.A., KDPW_TR, and ARM: